seqscope/cartloader/includes/includemd_vigenettes_setupenv.md

 cmap=/path/to/color/map                 # Path to fixed color map.
 CartLoader includes one at cartloader/assets/fixed_color_map_256.tsv.

 # Number of jobs
-n_jobs=10                               # If not specify, the number of jobs defaults to 1.
+n_jobs=10                               # If not specified, the number of jobs defaults to 1.

 # Activate the bioconda environment
 conda activate ENV_NAME                 # replace ENV_NAME with your conda environment name